oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 This file is the standard Spring Boot application file that starts the framework.
 It uses an inner class that extends `WebSecurityConfigurerAdapter` to configure Spring Boot for OAuth 2.0 client.
 The bulk of the code is in the `run()` method, which is what is defined by the `CommandLineRunner` interface and is what is executed once Spring Boot is fully loaded.

-The `run()` method does two main things: 1) it uses the client ID and client secret to retrieve a JWT, and 2) it uses that JWT to make an authorized HTTP request using `RestTemplate`. `OAuth2AuthorizeRequest` and `AuthorizedClientServiceOAuth2AuthorizedClientManager` are the classes used to configure the request for authentication with Okta's servers and to make the actual request.
+The `run()` method does two main things:
+1. It uses the client ID and client secret to retrieve a JWT
+2. It uses that JWT to make an authorized HTTP request using `RestTemplate`

+`OAuth2AuthorizeRequest` and `AuthorizedClientServiceOAuth2AuthorizedClientManager` are the classes used to configure the request for authentication with Okta's servers and to make the actual request.

-Before you can test the code, you need to add some properties to the `application.properties` file. **You need to fill in three values below**:
+Before you can test the code, add some properties to the `application.properties` file. **You need to fill in three values below**:

- 1. the client ID for your OIDC application,
+ 1. the client ID for your OIDC application
- 2. the client secret for your OIDC application,
+ 2. the client secret for your OIDC application
- 3. your own Okta URI in the `token-uri`.
+ 3. your own Okta URI in the `token-uri`

 All of these values can be taken from the `application.properties` file for the secure server project above.